Envwise-Project/Website/documentation/docs/intro.md

 - **Framer Motion**: Framer Motion is a library that provides a simple and powerful animation API for React applications.
 It allows you to add motion and animation effects to your user interface.

 - **React Router DOM**: React Router DOM is a library that provides routing capabilities to your React application.
 It allows you to define different routes and navigate between them.

+- **React Icons**: React Icons is a library that provides a set of popular icon packs as React components.
+It allows you to easily add icons to your React application.

+- **React Data Table**: React Data Table is a library that provides a set of components for displaying and managing tabular data in a React application.
+It offers features like sorting, filtering, and pagination to enhance data presentation

+- **React Chart JS**: React ChartJs is a wrapper library for Chart.js, which is a popular JavaScript library for creating interactive charts and graphs.
+React ChartJs allows you to use Chart.js functionalities as React components, making it easier to integrate charts into your React application.